zammad/zammad-documentation/appendix/backup-and-restore/restore.rst

       # Zammad restored successfully - Fri Jan 21 17:54:34 CET 2022!

-   *Sample backup process.*

-Step 4: Re-install Zammad if restoring a full filesystem restore Zammads backup scripts backup the whole filesystem of Zammad.
+Step 4: Re-install Zammad if restoring a full filesystem restore The backup script optionally backups the whole filesystem of Zammad.
-   This is mainly for backward compatibility but not a hard requirement.

    If your filesystem dump contains attachments only (the tar will contain a ``storage`` folder *only*) skip this step!